anturny/PyQt6_GUI/doc/windowTutorial.md

-# Credit
-Note that this entire tutorial is thanks to Parwiz Forogh's YouTube Tutorial at [PyQt6 - The Ultimate GUI Toolkit for Python Developers in 2023](https://youtu.be/_16NK5LZPes?si=4e_72eY-PwwBHf30).

 # Step-by-step Rundown
 The first step to building this Python-based GUI is to install the toolkit inside the terminal after activating the virtual environment.
 ```